wp-plugins/th23-user-management/readme.txt

 * n/a

 == Upgrade Notice ==

+= v2.0.1 =
+Please upgrade to this version to ensure links sent via mail to users contain correct character encoding!
+*** Professional users, please get an updated version of the "pro" file as well! ***

 = v2.0.0 (public release) =
 First public release - you should get this one ;-)